cseanburns/geo-titles/manuscript/title-manuscript.md

 We conducted Scopus queries for each journal in this list and downloaded bibliographic records for articles published in these journals from 2018 to 2020 (Fig. 1).
+We limited our data to the three year time period in order to align with the Scimago journal ranking time frame.
 We retrieved 13145 article records across the 61 journals.
 For example, our Scopus query for the journal *International Journal of Information Management* was: